Moneman1/Moneman1.github.io/README.md

 Actively advancing towards Computer information Systems BSBA  at the University of Western Carolina.
-I am minoring in both Visual Analytics and Economics.
+Minoring in both Visual Analytics and Economics.